-I'm an Associate Professor at the Department of Peace and Conflict Research and the Nordic Africa Institute (NAI).
-My research focus is on post-civil war democratization; disarmament, demobilization and reintegration of ex-combatants (DDR); informal military networks in post-civil war societies and transitional justice.
+I'm an Associate Prof. at the Department of Peace and Conflict Research and a Research Fellow at the Centre for Gender and Africa Studies (South Africa).
+My research focus is on post-civil war democratization; disarmament, demobilization and reintegration of ex-combatants; informal military networks and transitional justice.
 My geographic expertise is Africa in general, and West Africa in particular.
 I have conducted extensive field research in Liberia, Sierra Leone and the Republic of Congo.

 Nyckelord: peacebuilding conflict resolution africa democratization ex-combatants liberia social networks disarmament demobilization reintegration ex-military networks